How To Turn Your TV Into A SMART TV

 All you need to do is plug the device into a TV, usually through the HDMI port, and power it up via a USB or wall socket.
 The device then works as a mini computer to process the incoming internet signal and link it to the built-in apps and channels.

-The preset channels vary from each device but the majority tend to have a plethora of big names like Netflix, Lovefilm, HULU, BBC iPlayer, 4oD and ITV Player
+The preset channels vary from each device but the majority tend to have a plethora of big names like Netflix, BBC iPlayer, All4 and ITV Player (etc).

 Laptop or Computer Connection